donaldlab/TPIE-Java/README.md

         // initialize TPIE and set the internal memory limit in MiB.
         TPIE.start(128);

-        // create a priority queue in a try/finally block.
+        // create a priority queue with a payload size of 8 bytes,
+        // but do it in a try-with-resources block.
         // TPIE-Java objects use off-heap memory that needs to be
-        // explicitly cleaned up when we're done using them. try {
+        // explicitly cleaned up when we're done using them. try (DoublePriorityQueue q = new DoublePriorityQueue(EntrySize.Bytes8)) {

-            // create the queue with a fixed entry size of 8 bytes DoublePriorityQueue q = new DoublePriorityQueue(EntrySize.Bytes8);

             // add an entry to the queue
             Entry entry = q.new Entry();